EN

 YOUR TASKS

-• Research on algorithm design, analysis and engineering for combinatorial optimization problems
+• Research on quantum algorithms and quantum-inspired algorithms for combinatorial optimization problems

 • Modeling of real-life optimization problems and their solution in collaboration with academic and industrial partners